2005-06 Softball Coaches

-The founding father of FGCU softball, David Deiros enters his 11th season as head coach.
-Hired in 2001 to build the program from the dirt up, Deiros has since guided the Eagles to nine seasons with a winning record and seven campaigns with 35 or more wins en route to a career win percentage of .716 (420-167-2).
+The founding father of FGCU softball, David Deiros enters his 12th season as head coach.
+Hired in 2001 to build the program from the dirt up, Deiros has since guided the Eagles to ten seasons with a winning record and eight campaigns with 35 or more wins en route to a career win percentage of .712 (456-185-2).

 Deiros guided FGCU through the transition into NCAA Division I and the Atlantic Sun Conference in 2008, leading the Eagles to a conference regular season championship in their first season with a 48-16 overall record and 16-6 league mark.
-FGCU missed pulling off a repeat in 2009 by one game to finish second and hasn’t finished any worse than third in its five years in the A-Sun.
+FGCU missed pulling off a repeat in 2009 by one game to finish in second place.

-Overall, FGCU is 71-29 in the A-Sun thanks to 29 sweeps out of a possible 50 doubleheaders.
-Individual A-Sun Conference accolades have also racked up in the Eagles’ five years of membership, highlighted by three winners of the Conference Player of the Year award (Carmen Paez-2008, Cheyenne Jenks-2009 & Courtney Platt-2011) and one winner of the Conference Pitcher of the Year (Shelby Morgan—2012) .
-In all, Deiros has coached 55 A-Sun Academic All-Conference selections, eleven(11) All-Conference first team choices, six (6) second team picks, eight (8) All-Freshmen team honorees.
+Overall, FGCU is 87-37 in the A-Sun thanks to 29 sweeps out of a possible 50 doubleheaders and 4 sweeps out of 8 series.
+Individual A-Sun Conference accolades have also racked up in the Eagles’ six years of membership, highlighted by four winners of the Conference Player of the Year award (Carmen Paez-2008, Cheyenne Jenks-2009, Courtney Platt-2011, and Chelsea Zgrabik-2013) and one winner of the Conference Pitcher of the Year (Shelby Morgan—2012) .
+In all, Deiros has coached 70 A-Sun Academic All-Conference selections, two A-Sun All-Academic Team selections, twelve (12) All-Conference first-team choices, seven (7) second- team picks, eight (8) All-Freshmen team honorees.

 FGCU spent its first five seasons (2003-07) at the NCAA Division II level.
 In their final two seasons at Division II, the Eagles amassed 120 victories, including a school record and NCAA-leading 62 wins in 2007 and consecutive NCAA Tournament berths.
 During the Blue and Green’s time in Division II, Deiros was a three-time Division I-II All-Independent Coach of the Year by the ICAA.